smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 As a visitor to the company website i expect/want/need

-**I am a home owner and i have a large family, doing the ironing for my 5 children takes up a lot of my time, i would like some help doing this so i can spend more quality time with my family.**
+**I am a home owner and i have a large family.
+Doing the ironing for 5 children, myself and my husband takes up an awful lot of my time.
+I would like someone to take this weekly chore off my hands so i can spend more quality time with my family.**

 * **(Expect/Want/Need)** I want to be able to get information on the company and the services they offer, and to then enquire about using a weekly housekeeper to do the ironing for my family, and know what this will cost me at an hourly rate.